tumelohq/grpc-middleware/README.md

 ### Masking

-This will mask all internal and unknown errors, hiding potentially damaging and sensitive information.
+This masks all internal and unknown errors, hiding potentially damaging and sensitive information.

 ```go
 interceptor := grpc.UnaryInterceptor(